RIS-Position and Orientation Estimation in MIMO-OFDM Systems with Practical Scatterers: System and Channel Model

-The ULA of the BS is placed parallel to the $x$ axis with the center located at ${\bf b}=[b_{x},b_{y},b_{z}]^{T}\in\mathbb{R}^{3}$.
-The UPA of the RIS is placed parallel to the ${y-o-z}$ plane with their centers located at ${\bf r}=[r_{x},r_{y},r_{z}]^{T}$.
-The MS moves on a plane parallel to the ${x-o-y}$ plane, and the center of the ULA of the MS is located at ${\bf m}=[m_{x},m_{y},m_{z}]^{T}$.
-The ULA of the MS rotates by an angle $\alpha\in[0,\pi)$ relative to the $x$ axis.
 We assume that the RIS and the BS are relatively close and thus there is only one path between them.
 On the other hand, since the MS is generally deployed on the ground with rich scatterers, we assume that there are $Q$ scatterers between the MS and the RIS.
 The location of the $q$-th scatterer is denoted by ${\bf s}^{q}=[s_{x}^{q},s_{y}^{q},s_{z}^{q}]^{T},q=1,2,\cdots,Q$, which is unknown.
 Generally, once the RIS and the BS are deployed, the coordinates of $\mathbf{r}$ and ${\bf b}$ are known and invariant.
-We only need to locate the MS, which is equivalent to estimating the coordinate ${\bf m}$ and the rotation angle $\alpha$.